Moondru Pillaigal: Soundtrack

+Music was composed by P. S. Anantharaman and supervised by M. D. Parthasarathy.
+The song "Antha Rama Sowndharyam" is set in the Carnatic raga known as Kedaragaula.

 Reception

 Moondru Pillaigal failed at the box-office, which led to Vasan destroying all copies of it, thus making it a lost film.
 Ashokamitran said there was nothing "seriously wrong" with the film, but felt that "the audience just couldn't take another film about a family torn asunder in the fourth reel and reunited in the last."